-9.12 The NPPF (paragraph 73) sets out that in addition to identifying five years' worth of deliverable sites, a buffer also needs to be applied, with the percentage buffer depending on the specific circumstances that apply.
-A 5% buffer is added to "ensure choice and competition in the market for land", while a 20% buffer applies when there has been a significant under delivery of housing over the previous 3 years, as assessed through the HDT, "to improve the prospects of achieving the planned supply".
+- 9.12 The NPPF (paragraph 73) sets out that in addition to identifying five years' worth of deliverable sites, a buffer also needs to be applied, with the percentage buffer depending on the specific circumstances that apply.
+A 5% buffer is added to "ensure choice and competition in the market for land", while a 20% buffer applies when there has been a significant under delivery of housing over the previous 3 years, as assessed through the HDT, "to improve the prospects of achieving the planned supply". - 9.13 In light of the published 2019 measurements for the HDT, a buffer of 5% is relevant for Test Valley.
+This is added to the requirement for the five year period.

-- 9.13 In light of the published 2018 measurements for the HDT, a buffer of 5% is relevant for Test Valley. - 9.14 The 5% buffer is added to the updated requirement for the five year period (1,193 dwellings).
-This gives a total requirement for the five year period of 1,253 dwellings, and an annualised requirement of 251 dwellings (i.e. 1,253 dwellings ÷ 5 years) for the five year period, when rounded to the nearest whole number.
+9.14 The 5% buffer is added to the updated requirement for the five year period (1,153 dwellings).
+This gives a total requirement for the five year period of 1,211 dwellings, and an annualised requirement of 242 dwellings (i.e. 1,211 dwellings ÷ 5 years) for the five year period, when rounded to the nearest whole number.